-The Double Under is a jump rope movement when the rope passes through two times during each jump.
-It’s a really cool movement but more importantly…its a fat burning movement!
+The Double Under is a jump rope movement where the rope passes through two times during each jump.
+It’s a cool movement, but more importantly, it’s a fat-burning movement!

-I know this and that’s why as the Owner of a CrossFit Box here in Massachusetts, we perform double unders all the time in our workouts.
+That’s why as the Owner of a CrossFit Box here in Massachusetts, we perform double unders frequently in our workouts.

-However, we had many members who struggled through some workouts…because they haven’t taken the time to learn and practice their double unders.
+However, many members struggled through some workouts because they hadn’t taken the time to learn and practice their double unders.

-As the creator of the Dominate Your Double Under Program, I wanted to help as many people as possible learn how to do double unders because it’s an awesome fat burning exercise and is such a great way to tone and strengthen your body.
+As the creator of the Dominate Your Double Unders Program, I wanted to help as many people as possible learn how to do double unders because it’s an awesome fat-burning exercise and is a great way to tone and strengthen your body.

-Here are 3 tips that will help you get closer to dominating your double unders in your next workout.
+Here are 3 tips to help you get closer to dominating your double unders in your next workout.